 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out a sarcoma's stage, so staging may not be complete until all the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 Sarcomas that begin in organs are not assigned stage groupings.
 However, they are evaluated using the TNM system described below.

 TNM staging system

-One tool that doctors use to describe the stage is the TNM system.
+One tool that doctors use to describe sarcoma is the TNM system.
 Doctors use the results from diagnostic tests and scans to answer these questions: